i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   This will also allow replies to have forward secrecy immediately.
 - Enable end-to-end encryption of certain messages (RouterInfo stores) that we currently don't due to CPU overhead.
-- Do not change the I2NP Garlic Message, Garlic Message Clove, or Garlic Message Delivery Instructions format.
+- Do not change the I2NP Garlic Message or Garlic Message Delivery Instructions format.
+- Eliminate unused or redundant fields in the Garlic Clove Set and Clove formats.

 Non-Goals / Out-of-scope